 It all started with a nice easy conversation with Jane, a friend on Saint Simon’s pier.
 We were busy talking about decorating, gardening, family, our windblown dos, you know, important things.
 When out of a the blue she mentioned that a relative from her hometown of Vidalia was visiting and he had a pickup bed full of Vidalia onions.

-Another chimed in that they’d helped her allergies because they acted as anti-inflammatories and they had anti-histamine properties.
+- Another chimed in that sweet onions helped her allergies because they acted as anti-inflammatories and they had anti-histamine properties.
 Who was I to argue with her?
 My red itchy eyes and runny nose were yelling at me to give those onions in the sack at least a try.

 The Garlic Roasted Vidalia Onions were supremely sweet, delicious and addictive!